Updated November 25, 2025

 Beyond traditional marketing efforts, corporate PR also extends to community relations.
 Engaging with the community, whether through nonprofit collaborations or startup initiatives, adds a human touch to the brand.
 LinkedIn, as a platform, plays a crucial role in connecting with stakeholders and reinforcing the organization's commitment to social responsibility.

-Media placements, press releases, public outreach, and other content produced by PR professionals help companies expose themselves to large audiences, which can help generate leads.
+Media placements, press releases, public outreach, and other content produced by PR professionals help companies reach large audiences, which can help generate leads.

-Generally, consumers trust businesses that they’re familiar with and have a solid reputation.
+Generally, consumers trust businesses with which they’re familiar and have a solid reputation.
 By investing in PR efforts that improve brand awareness and enhance credibility, more potential customers are likely to visit a business’s website or reach out for more information.

 As a result, PR efforts can have a meaningful impact on a business’s bottom line.